By Dai Ning

 At this point, let’s examine the faith that Job, our spiritual model, displayed during his trials, when his livestock, enough to cover a mountain, was robbed, all his possessions were lost, and his body became covered with boils.
 At that time, his wife thought he shouldn’t suffer misfortune because of his faith in God.
 She thus asked him to abandon God and die, and his friends said that he must have offended God and was thus abandoned by God.
 Yet Job did not think like that, nor did he blame God; rather, he said this very rational thing: “shall we receive good at the hand of God, and shall we not receive evil?”
 (Job 2:10).
 All this proved that Job did not conduct transactions with God in his belief.
 He believed that no matter whether he was given blessings or misfortune, it was all God’s design and arrangement, so he should unconditionally accept it.
 Moreover, in such a situation, instead of sinning with his lips Job sought and waited for God’s will to be revealed to him, and eventually he was able to bear resounding witness for God by saying: “Jehovah gave, and Jehovah has taken away; blessed be the name of Jehovah” (Job 1: 21).
 And his faith in Jehovah God was strengthened during this trial.

-» Further reading on why does God allow pain and suffering page, or in the articles below.
+» Further reading on Sermons on Suffering page, or in the articles below: